winks/f5n.org/content/blog/2020/advent-of-code-2020.md

 +++

-This is my second time taking part in the [Advent of Code](https://adventofcode.com), I also wrote about [last year](/blog/2019/advent-of-code-2019/).
+This is my second time taking part in the [Advent of Code](https://adventofcode.com), I also wrote about it [last year](/blog/2019/advent-of-code-2019/).

 Using 20 languages was fun, but I didn't want to spend all my spare time on AoC again so I settled on one language, Python.